Check out a free preview of the full Electron, v3 course

 [00:03:06]

 And all of those pieces, in fact, like, I'll decide what I want to do here in a second.
 So there's a bunch of stuff we will do as we set the current file and build it from there.
-I might even just make this the full current file.
+I might even just make this default current file.
 We'll find out as we go along.

 [00:03:24]